Brasenose College, Oxford: Music

-The college has a director of music, who directs the chapel choir with the assistance of three organ scholars.
+The college has a director of music, who directs the chapel choir with the assistance of up to three organ scholars; the current director is Polina Sosnina, organist at St Martin-in-the-Fields, London.
 The director of music also facilitates a range of concerts, which usually happen on a weekly basis.
-These include the professional Platnauer Concerts, held in memory of Maurice Platnauer, principal of Brasenose (1956–1960).
+These include the professional Platnauer Concerts, held in memory of Maurice Platnauer, Principal of Brasenose (1956–1960).
 Other concerts are designed to highlight talented soloists or groups of performers in college.
 The college awards up to four music scholarships at any one time through auditions in the year prior to entry or at the beginning of the academic year.

 Brasenose College has a non-auditioned choir, although up to eight choral scholarships are offered to members of Brasenose, again, through auditions in the year prior to entry or at the beginning of the academic year.
+Up to four choral exhibitions may also be given to members of Brasenose and other colleges.
 The choir sings Evensong every Sunday, and also sings for various special services and events, including two carol services, the annual joint service with Lincoln College and other occasions.
 Recently there has been the inauguration of a biennial Alumni and Music Reunion Dinner, with a Festal Evensong for all attendees preceding this.
 The choir regularly goes on tour, for instance to Paris in 2006, Lombardy in 2009, Rome in 2010 and Belgium in 2013, and sings at cathedrals near Oxford during term-time.

 In 2010 and 2011 the college ran the Wondrous Machine event, where local primary school children were invited to Brasenose for interactive sessions to learn about the pipe organ and the science behind the musical instrument.